best-of-acrv/cycle-wgan/README.md

 ```

 ## Datasets
 The four datasets analysed in the paper (CUB, FLO, SUN and AWA1) are available in h5 format.
 We provide a script to download and unzip to the expected directory (*data/*).
+The download is ~1.3GB and the unzipped data will take up about ~3.1GB.
 To download and unpack the data, run the following from the cycle_consistent_GZSL root directory:
 ```bash
 $ bash data/download_datasets.sh
 ```